abender/needham-schroeder/README.md

 ## Known Flaws / TODOs

 * Retransmissions for the daemon (client retransmits already)
-* The daemon needs so send a confirmation message for `NS_STATE_COM_RESPONSE`
- * If the confirmation is lost the client sends `NS_STATE_COM_RESPONSE` again and the daemon will know that he has to resend the confirmation
 * Compatibility with Contiki-OS is planned for future work
 * Implement padding and other encryption methods
 * Optimize retransmissions (retransmitted packets are built from scratch, maybe it would be better to buffer them)
+* Vary the timeout of retransmissions (It could be possible that 2 clients try to send over the same medium exactly the same time and the packets collide each time)

 ## Authors and Contact